Sonne09/Sastodeal_scraper/README.md

 Limitations:

-Only scrapes the product from the first page.
+Only scrapes products from the first page.

 Future plan: